qkaiser/qkaiser.github.io/_posts/2017-08-27-cottontail-release.markdown

 ![rabbitmq_management_login]({{site.url}}assets/rabbitmq_management_login.png)

 rabbitmq_management is a RabbitMQ plugin that will spin up a web server with both a REST API and an administration GUI.
 You can use the GUI or interact directly with the API to manage pretty much everything.
-Due to its ease of use, a lot of developpers use it so they don't have to learn all the `rabbitmqctl` commands.
+Due to its ease of use, a lot of developers use it so they don't have to learn all the `rabbitmqctl` commands.
 For every RabbitMQ listener publicly exposed I encountered so far, rabbitmq_management plugin was also enabled.

 What we're interested in with rabbitmq_management is the REST API it exposes.
 We will use it to obtain a bunch of information about the server.
 Namely: